 Your resident assistant (RA) will be one of the first people you meet upon arrival to your residence hall floor.
 RAs are students just like you who work to create a better living and learning environment in your hall by providing programming, building community and being available to you.
 As a current student, your RA is a great resource for you, full of helpful tips and friendly advice.
 Also in the halls are senior resident assistants (SRA) who monitor maintenance requests and supervise the front desk where applicable.
-Each hall also is staffed with a resident director (RD), who is an upperclass student that supervises the RA’s and the building, serving as another resource for you.
-Resident assistants, senior resident assistants, and residence directors work together with the director and assistant director of Residence Life, professional staff whose offices are housed in McIntosh Center.
+Each hall also is staffed with a resident director (RD), an upperclass student who supervises the RAs and the building, serving as another resource for you.
+Resident assistants, senior resident assistants and residence directors work together with the director and assistant director of Residence Life, professional staff whose offices are housed in McIntosh Center.